UnitTestBot/UTBotJava/docs/Sandboxing.md

             com.company.security.SecurityCheck.property(SecurityCheck.java:32) */
     }

-## How does UnitTestBot create a sandbox?
+## How does UnitTestBot sandbox code execution?

 UnitTestBot for Java/Kotlin uses [Java Security Manager](https://docs.oracle.com/javase/tutorial/essential/environment/security.html) for sandboxing.
 In general, the Security Manager allows applications to implement a security policy.
-It determines whether an operation is potentially safe or not and creates a sandbox if needed.
+It determines whether an operation is potentially safe or not and interrupts the execution if needed.

 In UnitTestBot the **secure mode is enabled by default**: only a small subset of runtime permissions necessary for test generation are given (e.g. fields reflection is permitted by default).
 To extend the list of permissions learn